 1. The need to be a reflective practitioner

-Carrying out research on your own teaching and/or on your students’ learning is interwoven with being a reflective practitioner.
+Carrying out research on our own teaching and/or on our students’ learning is interwoven with being a reflective practitioner.
 Looking to improve our students’ learning experience, is the primary driver of pedagogical action research.

 2. The need to engage with continuing professional development

 Pedagogical action research is an empowering form of CPD, particularly in engaging with the scholarship of learning and teaching (SOTL).

 Pedagogical action research can be equally as rigorous as ‘subject’ research but in order to be considered as such, it must be disseminated and open to public scrutiny through peer reviewed conference papers and journal articles.